nfmoore/azureml-mlops-example-scenarios/.github/docs/batch-endpoint.md

 ### Model Training Pipeline

-An Azure Machine Learning environment called `employee-attrition-train` for the model training pipeline will need to be created.
+An Azure Machine Learning environment called `credit-card-default-train` for the model training pipeline will need to be created.
 An Azure Machine Learning environment specifies the runtime, Python packages, environment variables, and software settings.

 To register the environment for the model training pipeline in the Azure Machine Learning workspace execute: